Skip to content

 --host <addr>127.0.0.1Interface to bind.

-In v0.1.1 the MCP HTTP transport ships with no authentication.
+The MCP HTTP transport ships unauthenticated by default.
 If you bind to a non-loopback host, the server prints a loud warning: anyone who can reach that address can read the database’s schema metadata.
-The tools only expose schema metadata — no SQL execution and no data access, which bounds the blast radius — but you should still keep the server on loopback unless it sits behind a trusted network and an external auth/proxy layer.
+The tools only expose schema metadata — no SQL execution and no data access, which bounds the blast radius — but you should still keep the server on loopback unless it sits behind a trusted network and an external auth/proxy layer, or you turn on the OAuth resource-server mode (server.mcp.http.auth), which requires a verified bearer token from your own identity provider on every request — see Remote MCP with OAuth.

-The server exposes six tools, all read-only context providers:
+The server exposes seven tools, all read-only context providers:

 ToolReturns